 - Anxiety and panic attacks.

 Chelation therapy is the use of chelating agents - usually the man-made amino acid ethylene diamine tetra-acetic acid (EDTA) - to remove heavy metals from the body.
 It is of proven value in Wilson's disease, haemochromatosis and heavy metal poisoning (including lead and mercury).
-However, it has also been promoted by some for the treatment of other disorders, including arterial disease, Alzheimer's disease and autism.
+It has also been promoted by some for the treatment of other disorders, including arterial disease, Alzheimer's disease and autism; there is, however, no evidence for these indications.

 There is some evidence that CAM may work for certain conditions but, for many conditions, the evidence is of poor quality and it is impossible to draw a firm conclusion about its effectiveness.
-However, we must remember that this is not the same as evidence of lack of efficacy.
-More research is needed in this area.
+However, we must remember that in many areas this is not the same as evidence of lack of efficacy.
+More research is needed in this area and more work and understanding on the interface with conventional medicine.

 Further reading & references

-- What Is Complementary and Alternative Medicine?
-National Center for Complementary and Alternative Medicine, last updated July 2011
+- What Is Complementary and Alternative Medicine?; National Center for Complementary and Alternative Medicine

-- House of Lords Select Committee on Science and Technology.
-6th report, session 1999-2000.
-Complementary and alternative medicine.
-November 2000
+- Sixth Report - Complementary and Alternative Medicine; House of Lords Select Committee on Science and Technology, November 2000

 - Lewith GT, Breen A, Filshie J, et al; Complementary medicine: evidence base, competence to practice and regulation.
 Clin Med.
 2003 May-Jun;3(3):235-40.

-- Wye L, Sharp D, Shaw A; The impact of NHS based primary care complementary therapy services on health BMC Complement Altern Med.
+- Wye L, Sharp D, Shaw A; The impact of NHS based primary care complementary therapy services on health outcomes and NHS costs: a review of service audits and evaluations.
+BMC Complement Altern Med.
 2009 Mar 6;9:5.

 - Kmietowicz Z; NHS should stop funding homoeopathy, MPs say.
 BMJ 2010; 340:c1091